graphql/graphql-spec/spec/Section 3 -- Type System.md

-The `@stream` directive may be provided for a field whose type incorporates a `List` type modifier; the directive enables the backend to leverage technology such as asynchronous iterators to provide a partial list in the initial payload, and additional list items in subsequent payloads.
+The `@stream` directive may be provided for a field whose type incorporates a `List` type modifier; the directive enables the backend to leverage technology such as asynchronous iterators to provide a partial list initially, and additional list items in subsequent payloads.

 The `@include` and `@skip` directives take precedence over `@stream`.